 I spend a lot of time thinking about these theories, phases, stages, tasks, whatever and I don’t think any of them are perfect.
 I tend to pick and choose what works for me, descriptive and prescriptively, and leave the rest.
 On thing I love about this mode?
 Stage two – the pain of yearning and searching.
 If there is anything I relate to it is yearning – the overwhelming want to see someone you have lost again and the experience of trying to make sense of this tremendous void.
 Worden says we will have to work through the pain; Rando says we will have to react to the separation.
 But neither of these capture my experience as well as Parkes and Bowlby’s.
 I remember well seeking ways to be close to someone, seeking objects and reminders, and not being able to imagine a time I would not feel that need.
 Is the rest of this theory my favorite?
 Eh, not really.
 It was a great foundation, but there are a lot of other theories that built on this in ways I appreciate more.
 But that is okay!
 Because there is at least one thing in this that really resonates with me, and I certainly appreciate Bowlby and Parkes for their unique attachment perspective that paved the way for so many theories that followed.

 One thing I know about grief theories is that they are never all right for all people.
-For some this theory may ring completely true, for others you may be thinking “thank goodness Kubler-Ross and others came in to adapt and change this model”.
-But as a griever these theories all normalize in some small ways our grief experience.
+For some this theory may ring completely true, for others you may be thinking “thank goodness other theorists came along with their own theories”.
+But as a griever these theories all normalize in some small way our vast and unique grief experiences.

 Missed our other posts in this series?
 No worries — you can find them all right here.

 Wondering where this info came from and how you can do more research on your own?

 Bowlby, J. (1961).
 Processes of mourning.
 International Journal of Psychoanalysis, 42, 317-339.